What FERPA Is & Why It Needs To Be Restored

 “Under certain conditions, the new regulations allow broader access to PII [personally identifiable information].”
 John Moran, Principle Analyst, Office of Legislative Research

 The Family Educational Rights and Privacy Act (FERPA) is a 1974 federal law.
 Over time, multiple changes were made.
-Those made in December of 2008 and December 2, 2011 are the problems in need of our immediate attention.
+Those made in December of 2008 and December 2, 2011 are the problems in need of fixing.

-The 2011 changes were put forth to support the federal push for statewide longitudinal data systems (SLDS) and the “effective use of data.”
-The two acts of Congress tied to FERPA changes?
+Here is what happened: The 2011 changes supported the federal push for statewide longitudinal data systems (SLDS) and the “effective use of data.”
+These two acts of Congress “justified” the changes.